 Grade 12 graduation or equivalent

-English 12 with a B or equivalent
+English Studies 12 with a minimum 'B' grade, or equivalent

 VCC Health Sciences Math Assessment with 80% or completion of Math for Health Sciences (Math 1054) with 80%

-Biology 12 with a C or equivalent
+Anatomy and Physiology 12 with a minimum 'C' grade, or equivalent

-NURS 1602 Human Anatomy and Physiology with a grade of 68% or equivalent within the last 3 years
+BIOL 1602 Human Anatomy and Physiology with a grade of 68% or equivalent within the last 3 years

 600 Hours of work experience, within the last two years, in a care facility where care is provided to a group of Gerontology clients.
 Work experience must be verified by an official employer letter.
 Individualized home care experience is not acceptable.